nrwl/nx/docs/angular/api-gatsby/executors/build.md

 Build a Gatsby app

-Properties can be configured in angular.json when defining the executor, or when invoking it.
+Options can be configured in `angular.json` when defining the executor, or when invoking it.

-## Properties
+## Options

 ### color